astrohart/MFR/MFR.Tests.Common/README.md

 ##### Summary

-String containing the fully-qualified pathname of the master configuration file.
+String containing the fully-qualified pathname of the master config file.

 ##### Remarks

-The master configuration file is defined to be that file, containing a JSON representation of an object that implements the [IProfile](#T-MFR-Settings-Profiles-Interfaces-IProfile 'MFR.Settings.Profiles.Interfaces.IProfile') interface, exists
+The master config file is defined to be that file, containing a JSON representation of an object that implements the [IProfile](#T-MFR-Settings-Profiles-Interfaces-IProfile 'MFR.Settings.Profiles.Interfaces.IProfile') interface, exists